melintea/melintea.github.io/_posts/2024-02-19-basic-enum-reflection.md

 title: Basic enum reflection
 ---

 As basic and simple as it can be[^1].
-For a full reflection with heavy compiler torture, use magic_enum or reflect-cpp or similar.
+For a full reflection with heavy compiler torture and spending a basket of CPU cycles for it, use magic_enum or reflect-cpp or similar.

 ```
 #include <cassert>